Massive wave propagation near null infinity: Introduction

-We highlight the following features of $D_\pm$: \begin{itemize} \item Outside of any neighborhood $U\subseteq \bbM$ of $\mathrm{cl}_\bbM\{|t|\leq r\}$ (and in particular away from null infinity), it follows from the large argument asymptotics of the Bessel function \cite[\S9.2]{SpecialFunctions} that
+We highlight the following features of $D_\pm$ which can be read off \cref{eq:D3d}: \begin{itemize} \item Outside of any neighborhood $U\subseteq \bbM$ of $\mathrm{cl}_\bbM\{|t|\leq r\}$ (and in particular away from null infinity), it follows from the large argument asymptotics of the Bessel function \cite[\S9.2]{SpecialFunctions} that

 for some $d_{\pm,-},d_{\pm,+} \in C^\infty(\bbM)$, just as in \cref{eq:u_decomp_initial}.
 In particular, the nonsmoothness of the forcing does not obstruct decay at timelike infinity, as can already be proven using the sc-calculus. \item Though the convolution of $D_\pm$ with any Schwartz function is rapidly decaying at null infinity, $D_\pm$ are themselves not rapidly decaying there: